Dozodouzo/supybot-git/README.md

 * `repoconf`: Display configuration for a repository.

+* `gitconf`: Display overall, common configuraiton for all repositories.

 * `reload git`: Read new configuration, restart polling.

 * `githelp` : Display url to help (i. e., this file).